David-Nesry/ME4C/docs/RFQ Socket Mobile [18139].md

 Please provide a description of BIDDER’s solution(s) in ATTACHMENT A.

-Please provide pricing for Socket CHS Series scanner in the following format as provided in ATTACHMENT B.
+Please provide pricing for Sock XXX Series xxxx in the following format as provided in ATTACHMENT B.

-COMPANY is looking for detailed pricing on BIDDER’s Socket CHS Series scanner.
+COMPANY is looking for detailed pricing on BIDDER’s Sock XXX Series xxxxx.
 In ATTACHMENT A is a generic pricing tool for BIDDER to complete.
 Any questions or concerns please email Caroline Guay at mway@goxxx.com.

 ## 3.1 Bid Rejection